-- The test results provided by the sponsor were generated on the configurations as described above.
-Although different test teams used different tools and test tracking databases, the evaluators verified that all provided results showed that tests had executed successfully and yielded the expected results. - The testing provided was valid for both CAPP and Labeled Security modes of operation, with the exception of tests for multilevel security features, which were relevant to Labeled Security mode only.
-The test systems configured for Labeled Security mode are CAPP-compliant as well, so that tests run on these systems were always applicable to both modes of operation.
-For COMSEC, all applicable tests were run in dedicated Labeled Security and CAPP configurations.
+The test results provided by the developer were generated on the configurations as described above.
+Although different test teams used different tools and test tracking databases, the evaluators verified that all provided results showed that tests had executed successfully and yielded the expected results.

+The testing provided was valid for both the standard mode and the Labeled Security mode of operation, with the exception of tests for multilevel security features, which were relevant to Labeled Security mode only.
+The test systems configured for Labeled Security mode are compliant to standard mode as well, so that tests run on these systems were always applicable to both modes of operation.
+For COMSEC, all applicable tests were run in dedicated Labeled Security mode and standard mode configurations.